-Jerusalem broods her disaster days,
+Jerusalem broods on disaster days,

-the wealthy duplicity that wafted like the radio—
+the wealthy duplicity that wafted once—

-when only soon after her people would
+when so soon after her women would

 The enemy watched, the enemy saw, her, the worthlessness of her sabbaths.